-Art 290 Painting 3 credits, 6 hours each-maximum 9 credits
+Art 290 Painting 2-3 hours per term, maximum 9 hours

 Instruction in the use of oils, water colors or other media.
 Registration permitted any term, but it is desirable that the work be started in the fall.
 Maximum credit nine hours.

 Prerequisite: Drawing or design or consent of instructor.

-Art 291 Drawing 3 credits, 6 hours each-maximum 6 credits
+Art 291 Drawing 2-3 hours per term, maximum 6 hours